-In the beginning of the 1980's, the Slender-horned Gazelle was only surviving in small, widely dispersed groups, especially near uninhabited oases and in the Wadi El Rayan (Saleh, 1987).
+At the beginning of the 1980's, Gazella leptoceros leptoceros was only surviving in small, widely dispersed groups, especially near uninhabited oases and in the Wadi El Rayan (Saleh, 1987).
 The numbers which seem to survive in the Egyptian northwest and perhaps in Kharga are certainly very low (Elbadry, 1998).
+It is probably the same for the possible remnant Libyan populations.

-The size of populations of Loder's Gazelles are very difficult to estimate.
-It seems clear, however, that it was much more abundant in the Algerian and Tunisian Great Ergs at the end of the last century and in the beginning of this century than in recent years.
-Large numbers were found, apparently relatively easily, by several naturalists of this period (Sclater and Thomas, 1898; Lavauden, 1926; Heim de Balsac, 1928, 1936) whereas Le Houérou (1986) notes having seen only one in twenty-five years of prospecting for mapping the vegetation of North Africa.
+Population size of Gazella leptoceros loderi is very difficult to estimate.
+It seems clear, however, that it was much more abundant in the Algeria-Tunisia Great Ergs at the end of the 19th century and at the beginning of the 20th century than it has been in recent years.
+Large numbers were found, apparently relatively easily, by several naturalists of this period (Sclater & Thomas, 1898; Lavauden, 1926; Heim de Balsac, 1928, 1936) whereas Le Houérou (1986) notes having seen only one throughout twenty-five years of prospecting for mapping the vegetation of North Africa.